45 Work, employment and industrial relations policy

 Key terms/names

-associational power, Australian Building and Construction Commission (ABCC), Australian workplace agreements, awards, bargaining representatives, centralised wage determination, conciliation and arbitration, employment relationship, gender pay gap, inequality, multi-lateral rule making, penalty rates, Prices and Incomes Accord, pluralist, safety net, union density, unitarist, universal paid parental leave
+associational power, Australian Building and Construction Commission (ABCC), Australian workplace agreements, awards, bargaining representatives, centralised wage determination, conciliation and arbitration, employment relationship, gender pay gap, inequality, multi-lateral rule making, penalty rates, Prices and Incomes Accord, penalty rates, pluralist, productivity, safety net, union density, unitarist, universal paid parental leave

 What’s at stake?

-Central to policy decisions is the political ideology of the decision maker, and the implications of that ideology for whose interests should prevail within the employment relationship.
+Core to policy-decision is the political ideology of the decision maker, and the implications of that ideology for whose interests should prevail within the employment relationship.
 Put simply, is the priority for government the interests of business or the advancement of worker interests?
-Approaches to the management of labour may be described as being ‘unitarist’ or ‘pluralist’ and these concepts are manifested in policy and practice.
+Approaches to the management of labour may be ‘unitarist’ or ‘pluralist’ and these concepts are manifested in policy and practice.

 The imprecision of the employment relationship – the heart of capitalism